jjradler/jjradler.github.io/_featured_categories/writings.md

 _Some things I've found out the hard way, digested so you don't have to wrestle with them!_

 ## Upcoming Writing Project Ideas
-_Some fun things I work on in my "free time"..._
+_Some fun things I work on in my free time..._